-That being said, however, it's important to note that raw honey should be restricted to adult dogs only.
-This is because raw honey may contain botulism spores and should NOT be given to puppies or dogs with weakened immune systems, as well as diabetic or obese dogs.
-(Botulism is a rare, but serious, condition that can cause paralysis in dogs.)
+Just like in human babies, honey is off limits to puppies.
+Honey may contain botulism spores and should not be given to puppies or dogs with weakened immune systems, as well as diabetic or obese dogs.
+Botulism is a rare, but serious, condition that can cause paralysis in dogs.

 Older dogs, on the other hand, have strong immune systems that are capable of handling exposure to botulism spores.